yukzanaly/mautic-whatsapp/README.md

 ## Installation by console
 1. Download the plugin, unzip in your plugins folder
 2. Rename the folder to MauticWhatsappBundle
-3. `nano plugins/MauticWhatsappBundle/Transport/WhatsappTransport.php
+3. `nano plugins/MauticWhatsappBundle/Transport/WhatsappTransport.php`
-4. paste your starsender apikey in  $apikey="Your apikey" (line 120)
+4. paste your starsender apikey in  `$apikey="Your apikey"1` (line 120)
 5. Clear cache
 6. `php bin/console mautic:plugins:reload`